atorus-research/xportr/README.md

 compliance of the data sets.
 The first set of tools are designed to allow a clinical programmer to build a CDISC compliant data set from the ground up.
-The second set of tools are to perform checks on your data sets before you move them off to a Pinnacle 21-like software.
+The second set of tools are to perform checks on your data sets before you send them to any validators or data reviewers.

 <img src="man/figures/design_flow.png">